Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Disinfect all tool surfaces that are in contact with soil by dipping them in a solution of one part non-chlorine bleach, to four parts water.
 Hold them in the solution for about 15 seconds.
 Empty used pots and seedling flats should be disinfected now too so they will be ready to start early spring seeds.

 Gasoline should not be held over from one season to the next.
 Old gasoline can gum up parts and slow down ignition.
 Use an old turkey baster for the sole purpose of siphoning out leftover fuel from gasoline powered equipment like lawn mowers, weed whackers and tillers.
 If you can time it right, you can also run equipment until its out of gas.
 This is also a good time to check and replace sparkplugs, examine electrical chords and remove and store batteries for winter.
-Remove (and recycle) used motor oil and replace or clean dirty air filters.
-Check your owner's manual for any other storage or lubrication requirements.

 Sharp blades make cleaner cuts, which when dividing plants means quicker healing and less likelihood for disease.
 Following the existing angles of the blades, use a whetstone or file to sharpen dull blades on trowels, hoes and shovels.
 Have your lawn mower blades professionally sharpened now to avoid the spring rush.